-The Directors have reviewed the Company's ongoing activities including its future intentions in respect of acquisitions and having regard to the Company's existing working capital position and its ability to potentially raise finance, if required, the Directors are of the opinion that the Company has adequate resources to enable it to continue in existence for a period of at least 12 months from the date of these financial statements.
+The Directors have reviewed the Company's ongoing activities, including its future intentions in respect of acquisitions.
+Having regard to the Company's existing working capital position and the expected capital to be raised at the time of the acquisition, the Directors are of the opinion that the Company has adequate resources to enable it to continue in existence for a period of at least 12 months from the date of these financial statements. if the acquisition was to be delayed or not to take place, the Directors believe that further capital can be raised during the year.